 - Likewise, a trader might sell when the stock price penetrates the upper envelope and then closes back down inside the envelope.

-Price Breakout Indicator
+How To Spot A Price Breakout Indicator

 When stock prices are done resting and consolidating, they breakout, in one direction or the other.
 Hence: